 Although no overdue fines are charged, patrons with overdue items are not permitted to borrow additional items from the library until overdue items are returned.
 A hold will be placed on the records of patrons who fail to return materials after written notice.
 Patrons who lose materials will be charged the cost of an item plus a $25 processing fee.

 Library materials should be returned during regular business hours.
 The Library does not supply an after-hours drop box.

 The Patron Services Desk maintains a collection of popular items on reserve.
 These items include high-demand materials and items placed on reserve by the faculty for student consultation.

-Reserve items are used in the library and can be borrowed using any photo identification card, including a driver's license.
-If the patron is not a student or faculty member at South Texas College of Law, the identification card is held at the Patron Services Desk until reserve materials are returned.
+Reserve items are used in the Library and can be borrowed using any photo identification card, including a driver's license.
+If the patron is not a student or faculty member at Houston College of Law, the identification card is held at the Patron Services Desk until reserve materials are returned.

-The Fred Parks Law Library provides a variety of spaces for study by currently enrolled South Texas students.
+The Fred Parks Law Library provides a variety of spaces for study by currently enrolled Houston College of Law students.
 Room capacity varies from 2-8 persons.
 If the number of people in a group is fewer than the designated occupancy, you may be asked to leave.
 Rooms are available on a first come, first served basis.
 Patrons may not cover the door windows on any study room.

 Quiet Study and Library Courtesy

 Several areas of the Library are reserved specifically for quiet study.
 Cell phones, beepers, and conversations are forbidden on the Library's first, fourth and fifth floors.
 Exceptions to the rules are made for class tours and for reference assistance.

 The second floor of the Library is home to the Patron Services Desk, the Reference Desk, a bar of quick access computers, and the Library entrances.
 As a result, staff cannot guarantee a tranquil study environment on this floor, but the area provides an excellent venue for study groups and conferencing with library staff.